oneeightseven/.NET8-WebAPI-Blazor/README.md

 - RabbitMQ.
 - Serilog.

+<h3 align="left">Application demonstration</h3>

+- You can see how it all works on my website [alexander-volkov.ru](https://alexander-volkov.ru/)

 <h3 align="left">Usage and Testing</h3>

 - Clone the repository to your device.
-- Download the missing ones json files {download link}.
+- Download the missing ones json files [download link](https://drive.google.com/file/d/10Cyux5dYKmLh85MA42tgnTsKb0fhSd8r/view).
 - Change your MSSQL, RabbitMQ, Redis connection strings (inside json files).
 - Now you can run applications.